log1cs/Unlock845/README.md

 2 - Let the tool do the remaining thing, also do not forget to follow the tool steps.
 (Credit to [vvanloc](https://github.com/vvanloc) for making the tool auto detect the COM port, huge thanks)

+3 - Flash ur phone KDZ

-3 - Done!
+4 - Done!
 Your bootloader got unlocked

-Voila!
-Your bootloader got unlocked!